 The green card interview is typically the final step in the process of applying for U.S. lawful permanent residence, whether you are applying at an overseas U.S. consulate or embassy or a USCIS office in the United States.
-Before making a decision on your application, the immigration authorities prefer (with a few exceptions) to meet the applicant in person.
-That gives them a chance to review all the application materials, view any original documents that you have brought in to show, and ask any relevant questions.
+Before making a decision on your application, U.S. immigration authorities prefer (with a few exceptions) to meet applicants in person.
+That gives them a chance to review all the applicant's written materials, view any original documents that they've brought in, and ask any relevant questions.

-How many questions you will be asked depends partly on what category of green card you are applying for.
+How many questions you will be asked during your interview depends partly on what category of green card you are applying under.
 For example, in order to obtain a green card through marriage, the interview process will be particularly rigorous, as the officials need to make sure you are not committing marriage fraud.
-By contrast, a clearcut case of an applicant who will be working for the same U.S. employer through which he or she received an H-1B visa can expect fairly light questioning.
+By contrast, a clear-cut case of an applicant who will be working for the same U.S. employer through which they received an H-1B visa can expect fairly light questioning.